ScottfreeLLC/AlphaPy/docs/user_guide/market_flow.rst

-StockStream
+MarketFlow
 ===========

-**StockStream** transforms financial market data into machine learning models for making market predictions.
+**MarketFlow** transforms financial market data into machine learning models for making market predictions.
 The platform gets stock price data from Yahoo Finance (end-of-day) and Google Finance (intraday), transforming the data into canonical form for training and testing.
-StockStream is powerful because you can easily apply new features to groups of stocks simultaneously using our *Feature Definition Language* (FDL).
+MarketFlow is powerful because you can easily apply new features to groups of stocks simultaneously using our *Feature Definition Language* (FDL).
 All of the dataframes are aggregated and split into training and testing files for input into *AlphaPy*.